TheRichArcher/woo-combine-backend/docs/guides/PM_ONBOARDING_OVERVIEW.md

 ---

+### 10. Known Issues & Guardrails

+### ⚠️ Event Creation Stability
+A "white screen" crash was identified in the "Create New Event" flow due to undeclared `loading`/`error` states in the component.
+This has been fixed, but serves as a reminder to check all form components for robust state handling.

+- **Incident Report**: `docs/reports/SCHEMA_401_INVESTIGATION.md`
+- **Manual QA Checklist**: `docs/qa/MANUAL_CHECKLIST.md`

+### ⚠️ Auth Context & Schema 401s
+The app occasionally logs 401 Unauthorized errors on the `/schema` endpoint.
+This is due to `selectedEvent` persisting in local storage across league switches.
+It is benign (fallback exists) but is tracked as technical debt.

+---

 ## 9. 💡 Recommendations for Incoming PM

 Based on the current codebase state, here are the recommended "Day 1" priorities: